coolaj86/nodejs-ssl-example/README.md

 ![](https://i.imgur.com/xRnNSDQ.png)

-**When you deploy your real app** you should swap them with your own certificates.
+**If you deploy your "real" app publicly** you should swap them with your own certificates.

-**TODO**: Link to video showing how to generate CSR, etc.

 **TODO**: During Summer 2015 Mozilla will make basic SSL certificates available to all web hosts for free be (see [Let's Encrypt](https://letsencrypt.org/)).